-Supports many different operating systems and comes with a native binary for Linux (Debian, Redhat, Ubuntu), BSD, HPUX, Solaris and also Microsoft Windows (no, it does not require cygwin) so you don't need a different collector/agent for that other platform.
+Supports many different operating systems and comes with a native binary for Linux (Debian, Ubuntu, Redhat, Centos, SLES), IBM AIX, BSD, Macos, Solaris and Microsoft Windows (no, it does not require cygwin) so you don't need a different collector/agent for that other platform.

 Dynamically loadable modules (=plugins) are available to provide different features and functionality similarly as the Apache HTTP server does it.
 It will only load modules which are needed by the log processing configuration.
 Log format parsers, transmission protocol handlers, database modules and nxlog language extensions are such modules.
 A module is only loaded if it is necessary resulting in a small memory footprint.
 Modules have a common API, developers can easily write new modules and extend the functionality of nxlog.